 In all instances, it is a really good idea to deal with any spills or issues like pet vomit, poop or other undesirable residue as it happens.
 Dealing with it as it happens makes it so much easier to clean up.

-Disinfecting Your Faux Grass
+Disinfecting Your Artificial Grass

 Instead, you only need to mix white vinegar and water to spray on the lawn, paying particular attention to areas that your pet uses for urination.